groupvine/gv-doc/2-members/1_2-membersAdd.md

 Note

-* Uploading a blank cell for a member's Role will remove the member from the account, and similarly for sub-groups and their sub-group column.
+* Uploading an empty cell for a member's Role will remove the member from the account, and similarly for sub-groups and their sub-group column.

 | Email                   | City      | Sport     | Fav Color | Role  |